The TPG Growth Team

 Mr. Cami is a partner and General Counsel of TPG.
 From 2000 until he joined TPG in 2010, Mr. Cami was partner at the law firm, Cravath, Swaine & Moore LLP, in New York City, where his practice was focused on mergers & acquisitions, leveraged transactions and general corporate and board advice.
 From 1994 through 2000, Mr. Cami was an associate in the New York and London offices of Cravath.
 Prior to that, Mr. Cami served as law clerk to the Honorable Kevin Thomas Duffy of the Southern District of New York, during which time Judge Duffy presided over the first World Trade Center bombing criminal case.
 Mr. Cami graduated magna cum laude from Harvard University and earned his J.D., summa cum laude with order of the coif distinction, from Rutgers Law School.

 Mr. Coleman is the General Counsel of TPG Growth.
 From 2005 until he joined TPG in 2012, Mr. Coleman was the general counsel of the real estate private equity group at D. E. Shaw & Co., L.P. in New York City.
 From 2000 through 2005, Mr. Coleman was an associate in the New York office of Cravath, Swaine & Moore LLP, where he practiced in the areas of leveraged transactions, securities, and mergers & acquisitions.
+Currently he serves on the board of Microgame.
 His previous board service includes Dorado Beach Ventures, Westland Holdings and Argent Management.

 Mr. Coleman graduated summa cum laude from Wake Forest University and was elected to Phi Beta Kappa.
 He earned his J.D. from Yale Law School, where he served as an editor of the Yale Law Journal.